ilanman/alpaca-agentic-cli/README.md

 **To use this project, you must:**
 1. Clone and install the official [Alpaca MCP server](https://github.com/alpacahq/alpaca-mcp-server).
-2. Provide your own Alpaca API keys by following the [server’s setup instructions](https://github.com/alpacahq/alpaca-mcp-server#installation).
+2. Provide your own Alpaca API keys by following the [server's setup instructions](https://github.com/alpacahq/alpaca-mcp-server#installation).
 3. Start the MCP server (see the server README for full instructions).
 4. Use this CLI to connect (point the `MCP_SERVER_URL` in your `.env` to your running server).